-Our work in Forensic Intervention Services (FIS) starts with the belief that every person has the capacity to change and deserves the opportunity to make that change.
-By building connections with people who have offended (we call them service users) based on trust, professionalism, and empathy, we enable people who have committed violent and sexual offences to address their behaviour and develop insights that lead to better choices and a more constructive role in the community at the end of their order or sentence.
+We start with the belief that every person has the capacity to change and deserves the opportunity to make that change.
+By building connections based on trust, professionalism, and empathy, we enable people who have predominantly committed violent and sexual offences to address their behaviour and develop insights that lead to better choices and a more constructive role in the community.

-Led by highly respected leaders with a clear vision, we are transforming the way clinical forensic intervention is delivered in Australia and are fast gaining national and international recognition for our work not only with violent and sexual offenders, but in building emerging intervention practice in Countering Violence Extremism.
-Forensic Intervention Services is also responsible for the provision of distress tolerance services to vulnerable service users in protective quarantine units, namely PQS.
+With active support at the top of government and led by highly respected leaders with a clear vision, we are transforming the way clinical forensic intervention is delivered in Australia.
+We are fast gaining recognition for our work not only with violent and sexual offenders, but in emerging areas such as countering violent extremism.
+FIS is also responsible for the provision of distress tolerance services in protective quarantine units.

 THE WORK WE DO

-We work within a forensic psychology framework with particularly challenging presentations: people who have histories of violent and sexual offending and, at times, a high risk of reoffending.
-In many cases, the people we work with have missed out on constructive care and parenting or have endured ongoing and significant trauma.
-It means the people and cases we work with are complex and, at times, confronting.
+We work with highly complex presentations; predominantly people who have histories of violent and sexual offending and, at times, a high risk of reoffending (we call them service users).
+In many cases, they have missed out on constructive care and parenting or have endured ongoing and significant trauma.
+The people and cases we work with are challenging and at times confronting.

-Using contemporary best practice assessment and interventions, we facilitate group and individual interventions that help people who have offended identify the factors that led to the crimes that brought them into the justice system.
-With those insights, we help them develop different attitudes and perspectives that lead to better choices and behaviours that will serve them, and the community, more constructively.
+Using best practice evidence-based tools, we facilitate group and individual interventions that help identify choices that led to crime and eventually the justice system.
+With those insights, we help develop different attitudes and perspectives that will serve the individual and the community more constructively.

 HOW WE WORK

-Our work starts with the belief that every person has the capacity to change and deserves both the help and the opportunity to do that.
-We create an environment where our service users are safe to make changes.
-We build strong therapeutic alliances so that service users become active and engaged in the programs.
-These alliances are built on the trust service users have in us which in turn comes from communicating and connecting with them genuinely, professionally and with empathy.
+Our work starts with the belief that every person has the capacity to change and deserves both help and opportunity to achieve that.
+We create an environment where individuals feel safe to become active and engaged.

-Our aim is to help them understand and re-think the maladaptive thoughts and behaviours they’ve learnt and equip them with better decision-making abilities.
-We recognise that involvement in the justice system is a circuit breaker in people’s lives and can be a productive time and environment for change.
+Our aim is to help them understand and re-think their maladaptive thoughts and behaviours and equip them with better decision-making abilities.
+We recognise that involvement in the justice system can be a circuit breaker in people’s lives as well as a productive time and environment for change.

-We work within the Risk-Needs-Responsivity model, which pairs the individual’s risk of recidivism to the intensity of the intervention, ensures the intervention is targeting relevant criminogenic needs and delivers our interventions in a way that is responsive to the person.
+We work within the Risk-Needs-Responsivity model which pairs the risk of recidivism to the intensity of the intervention.
+This ensures we target relevant criminogenic needs and deliver interventions in a way that is responsive to the individual.

 THE ORGANISATION YOU'LL BE PART OF